 When you think of braces, you probably think of metal braces – these are the most commonly used type of braces.
 While today’s metal braces are sleeker and more comfortable than ever before, one thing remains the same – they are highly effective and efficient at guiding your teeth to their ideal locations.

-Clear braces are created to blend in better with your natural smile.
-The brackets are made of either clear or tooth colored ceramic material, offering a lower profile for your orthodontic treatment.
+Aurora Clear braces are created to blend in better with your natural smile.
+The brackets are made of either clear or tooth-colored ceramic material, offering a lower profile for your orthodontic treatment.

-Clear aligners offer the most discreet way to straighten your teeth.
-This system uses a series of clear, removable aligners made of a comfortable plastic that fit directly over your teeth.
-Each set is perfectly calibrated to achieve a certain movement, with the end result being your ideal smile.
+Aurora Clear aligners offer the most discreet way to straighten your teeth.
+This system uses a series of clear, removable aligners made of comfortable plastic that fit directly over your teeth.
+Each set is perfectly calibrated to achieve a particular movement, with the end result being your ideal smile.

 - Foods to avoid include:

 - Chewy foods: bagels, hard rolls, licorice

 - Crunchy foods: popcorn, ice, chips

 - Foods you have to bite into: corn on the cob, apples, carrots

 - Chewing on hard things (for example, pens, pencils or fingernails) can damage the braces.
 Damaged braces may cause treatment to take longer.

 Modifications can be made to your favorite foods during treatment.
 If corn on the cob is a favorite, you can cut the corn off the cob.
 Apples can be cut into bite-sized pieces, and carrots can be cooked slightly to make them less crunchy.
 If you ever have questions about your diet, we are always here to help.